 iperf3 -c <dst-ip> -w 32M -P 4

 Window size is very important for TCP tests.
-The TCP window dictates how many bytes and packets are allowed in flight before receiving an ACK.
-A small window may result in high speeds for a directly connected server and client, but low speeds for a server and client across a network with high latency between the client and server.
+The TCP window dictates how many bytes and packets can be in flight before receiving an ACK.
+A small window might result in high speeds for a directly connected server and client, but low speeds for a server and client across a network with high latency between the client and server.
 As RTT increases, the time between packet and ACK increases, which results in more packets in flight.
-If the TCP window is too small to accommodate, the sender will scale back the speed at which the packets are sent in order to not exhaust the window.
+If the TCP window is too small to accommodate, the sender scales back the speed at which it sends the packets before it exhausts the window.
 This becomes even more important when using jumbo frames.

 Run a 200 Mbps UDP test: